-Construction Fence (Plastic) shall be measured by the plan linear foot.
+Construction Fence (Plastic) shall be measured by the plan linear foot as listed in the proposal page.

 Construction Fence (Plastic) shall be measured as described above and shall be paid for at the contract unit price which shall be full compensation for all work, materials, tools, equipment, labor, hauling, placement, disposal and incidentals required to complete the work as set forth in the description.
-Unless there is a significant change, no payment shall be given for changes in quantities listed in proposal.